Medical Laboratory Science

 - Determine a patients genetic predisposition to a variety of inherited diseases

 - Identifying anemias, leukemias and other blood disorders

 The Canisius program is campus-based for the first three years.
 Your senior year is spent in a clinical internship at an accredited hospital laboratory school where students rotate among such areas as chemistry, phlebotomy, bacteriology, immunology, blood-bank, hematology, and parasitology.

 The interdisciplinary curriculum of the major concentrates in natural sciences with special emphasis on biology and chemistry.
 The program prepares you to analyze human blood and body fluids which aid in the diagnosis, treatment and prevention of diseases.

 At Canisius, this learning experience is enhanced by small class sizes.
-Our full-time professors that you learn from are trained professionals who hold doctoral degrees in their areas of expertise.
+Our professors that you learn from are trained professionals who hold doctoral degrees in their areas of expertise.
 During your clinical internship, the faculty consists of PhDs, pathologists and others recognized for their experience in the various sub-specialties of laboratory medicine.